 "I have not permitted myself to be ignorant of any martial art that exists." -Mas Oyama

-TECHNIQUES OF THE MONTH - 2020 - Each month I will write out the technique of the Month, January being the easiest - through to December being the hardest.
+TECHNIQUES OF THE MONTH - 2021 reset - Each month I will write out the technique of the Month, January being the easiest - through to December being the hardest.
 REMEMBER: Most joining techniques are done as your opponent is attacking you.

 To develop these joining techniques, again you have to partner up, pad up and practice in the SLOW TIME.
 In my view, these joining techniques can be very successful to use, in full contact, class kumite, in self-defence on the street against those Sucker Punch warbs and booeee;s.
 HOW TO - PRACTICE BELOW COMBINATIONS FOR This Month - OPEN YOUR MIND.
 Prepare to start again in January 2020.
 Enjoy.